Air Fryer PancakesThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - A delicious breakfast in less than 30 minutes

-> - Freeze leftover pancakes for busy mornings
+- Great for batch cooking – freeze leftover pancakes for busy mornings

-> - Way better than instant pancake mix
+- Way better than instant pancake mix

 - Pancakes in the air fryer are easy to customize!